-(S) Examines the fundamental principles of contract law, including contract formation, breach, and remedies under common law, and introduces concepts related to the sale of goods, commercial paper, and secured transactions under the Uniform Commercial Code.
+Description: Examines the fundamental principles of contract law, including contract formation, breach, and remedies under common law, and introduces concepts related to the sale of goods, commercial paper, and secured transactions under the Uniform Commercial Code.
 Students will learn how to review, interpret, and draft contractual clauses.
 Special focus will be given to the ethical issues that arise in contract law.
-Prerequisites or corequisites: LEGL 1043 and LEGL 1104.